Fang-Robotics-ACC/fang-robotics-mcb/README.md

 **Other Taproot syntax references**

-Note: Do not refer to these completely for code architecture/conventions, only for taroot.
-We love these teams, they are our friends, but we have chosen code architecture with flexbility and modularity in mind as we intend to do 7v7 in the near future.
+Note: Do not refer to these completely for code architecture/conventions, only for taproot.
+We love these teams, they are our friends, we do not have any beef nor desire to start beef with criticizing codes.
+Nevertheless, we have our style, they have theirs.
+We have chosen code architecture with flexbility and modularity (isolating performance hacks only when needed) in mind as we intend to do 7v7 in the near future.
 This repo must support 7 robots without getting bloated or tangled up.
+Or robots using new motors without havin to gut code (proper dependency injection makes coding feel like legos)

 - [tamu-aimbots](https://github.com/TAMU-Robomasters/aimbots-dev): 2nd most
   organized repo.
 Some SRP violations but overall high quality code.